A CNN based Multifaceted Signal Processing Framework for Heart Rate Proctoring Using Millimeter Wave Radar Ballistocardiography: Experimental Results

 \subsubsection{PCG Dataset}

-Reference \cite{shi2020dataset} provides the phonocardiograph (PCG) signals corresponding to the Radar-HS data from the previously considered 11 test subjects.
+Shi et al. \cite{shi2020dataset} also provide the phonocardiograph (PCG) signals corresponding to the Radar-HS data from the previously considered 11 test subjects.
 With the similar split, recording number, sampling rate, and ground truth of Radar-HS, it just differs in the signal modality.